Naturally gluten free, Southern spoon bread is a delicious cross between bread pudding and a soufflé.

 - Preheat oven to 350 ℉ and grease your baking dish.

-- Separate your eggs into two different bowls.
+- Separate your eggs into two different bowls.5 eggs

 - Beat egg yolks with a whisk and stir into cornmeal mixture.

 - Next beat the egg whites until stiff.
 Stir in baking powder.
-Then fold into cornmeal mixture.
+Then fold into cornmeal mixture.1 tablespoon gluten free baking powder

-- Pour into baking dish and bake for 45 minutes.
+- Pour into a deep 9-inch (1 1/2 quart) baking dish and bake for 45 minutes until the top is golden brown.

 - Doneness test: Insert a toothpick into the center.
 When it comes out clean, your gluten free Southern spoon bread is ready to eat.